martinstuga/tuples4j/README.md

 * Quadruple

 To lead with tuples with more than 4 columns, probably the best idea is to create a specific bean to represent this tuple.

+This library can also be used in GWT client side.